 OWLS offer a fun and free method that positively impacts student learning and you’ll find that the types of skills you acquire through OWLS will benefit you in other courses.

-Use the chart below to view the list of OWLS-supported courses, session times, and session locations for fall 2020.
+Use the chart below to view the list of CLEAR-supported courses, session times, and session locations for summer 2021.
 Select the session name to view expanded details.

 The Oberlin Workshop and Learning Sessions (OWLS) program is based on the Supplemental Instruction (SI) model for coursework support.
 Sessions are specific for a class, and are facilitated by a student (an OWLS Leader) who has taken the class and attends the class again along with the current students.
 The OWLS sessions integrate both “what to learn” and “how to learn,” that is, the content of the course as well as learning skills, in a fun, active and collaborative fashion that has been proved to work effectively for students to master coursework content.